Skip to Content

 Sewing Air Force Rank on ABU Uniform

-• Use a chalk pencil to mark precise placement per regulations.
+Use a chalk pencil and sturdy thread for precise placement and stitching.

 Sewing Air Force Occupational Badges